EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README_specdeepmap.md

 The SpecDeepMap is released under the GNU Public License (GPL) Version 3 or above.
 A copy of this licence can be found in the LICENSE.txt file that is part of the SpecDeepMap folder here [https://github.com/EnMAP-Box/enmap-box/blob/main/enmapbox/apps/SpecDeepMap/LICENSE_specdeepmap.md]

-The SpecDeepMap application partially uses code from TorchGeo, originally authored by Adam Stewart and developed and licenced by Microsoft with a MIT license.
+The SpecDeepMap application partially uses code from TorchGeo, originally authored by Adam Stewart and developed and licenced by Microsoft Corporation with a MIT license.
-TorchGeo is licensed under the MIT License, full license here [https://github.com/EnMAP-Box/enmap-box/blob/main/enmapbox/apps/SpecDeepMap/NOTICE.md]
+TorchGeo is licensed under the MIT License, full license with Notice here [https://github.com/EnMAP-Box/enmap-box/blob/main/enmapbox/apps/SpecDeepMap/NOTICE.md]